chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/data.md

 ## Using a Route

-We have our store setup.
+We have our store set up.
 We can now declare fields on the objects where required.

 For that we're going to use both a [route](https://guides.emberjs.com/release/routing/defining-your-routes/) and a [controller](https://guides.emberjs.com/release/routing/controllers/).
 The latter will contain the actions we've created earlier so that we can modify our store with ease.